QuantEcon/lecture-python-intro/in-work/networks.md

     \caption{\label{table:cfn} Codes for the 16-country financial network}
 \end{table}

+An arrow from Japan to the US indicates aggregate claims held by Japanese banks on all US-registered banks, as collected by the Bank of International Settlements (BIS).

+The size of each node in the figure is increasing in the total foreign claims of all other nodes on this node.

+The widths of the arrows are proportional to the foreign claims they represent.

-In this network, an edge $(u, v)$ exists for almost every choice of $u$ and
-$v$ (i.e., almost every country in the network).
+Notice that, in this network, an edge $(u, v)$ exists for almost every choice of $u$ and $v$ (i.e., almost every country in the network).

+(In fact there are even more small arrows, which we have dropped for clarity.)

-Hence existence of an edge is not particularly informative.
+Hence existence of an edge from one node to another is not particularly informative.

 To understand the network, we need to record not just the existence or absence of a credit flow, but also the size of the flow.